Your questions answered

 Yes, something like that.
 We sign a 3-year commercial contract with you to take charge of your property, effectively becoming your tenant.

 During that time, we pay you a guaranteed rent, every month, regardless of the building’s occupancy.
-We organise the maintenance on the property.
+We do the maintenance on the property, and we take the midnight phone calls from shivering residents whose radiators have suddenly gone on the blink.
 Finding residents, keeping them happy in their homes, and collecting their rents, becomes London Shared’s responsibility.
 This is why, from the landlord’s perspective, we believe we’re your perfect tenant.

 There are other property management companies in London who focus on shared accommodation, but surprisingly few who do it with the professionalism we do.